How to Slim Down an Overweight Cat

 • Tight collar

-If you suspect your cat is getting chubby, or if you are actively working on your cat's weight, then you need to know how to check your cat's weight and appearance regularly.
+If you suspect your cat is getting chubby, or if you are actively working on your kitty's body weight, then you need to know how to check your cat's weight and appearance regularly.
+The body condition scoring system will also give you a window into your cat's current body weight by scoring the cat from one to nine.

 Risks of Feline Obesity